Freight Shipping from Portland to Atlanta

 How much does it cost to ship freight from Portland to Atlanta?

-Full truckload (FTL) rates from Portland, OR to Atlanta, GA currently range from $6,063-$7,473 for a standard dry van load over the 2,820-mile route.
+Full truckload (FTL) rates from Portland, OR to Atlanta, GA currently range $6,063-$7,473 (roughly $2.17-$2.68 per mile over 2,820 miles).
 LTL shipments typically cost $1,751-$2,797 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Portland to Atlanta?